steemit/condenser/README.md

 # Golos.io

 ========
 Golos.io is the react.js web interface to the world's first and best blockchain-based social media platform.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.
+It uses [STEEM/Golos](https://github.com/GolosChain/golos), a fork of Steem/Steemit blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.

 ## Why would I want to use Golos.io?
 * Learning how to build blockchain-based web applications using STEEM/Golos as a content storage mechanism in react.js